 Monthly roundup of news from Lantana as published in The Cross Timbers Gazette.

-For more information on the Lantana Ladies League and upcoming events, go to lantanaladiesleague.com or follow us on Facebook or Instagram.
+For more information on the Lantana Ladies League and their work in the community, go to lantanaladiesleague.com or visit the Lantana Ladies League Facebook page.